 - Room Service: Not available.

-- Best Room: All cottages are the same inside but the quietest ones will be further from the lobby and lane outside.
+- Best Room: All cottages are the same inside, but the quietest ones will be farther from the lobby and lane outside.

-- For Families: Although management does not forbid children, this is one of only a few hotels in Kuta not to cater to families in any way.
+- For Families: Although children are welcome, this is one of only a few hotels in Kuta that does not cater to families in any way.
 Far better options elsewhere.

 - Walking: Walkable to everything that Kuta has to offer.

 - Public Transport: In lieu of any public transport, the Kura-Kura Bus company links Kuta with Ubud and the rest of southern Bali, but schedules are convoluted and routes confusing.

 - Cars, Motorbikes, & Taxis: To go anywhere within southern Bali, hire metered taxis which are abundant, cheap, and comfortable.
 For longer distances, organize a chartered car with driver (for a negotiable fare) at the hotel.
 Driving a car is not recommended anywhere in Bali, and renting one in Tuban/Kuta is madness.
 Motorbikes are easy to rent and useful for getting around the backstreets of Tuban/Kuta/Legian but not so elsewhere in southern Bali.

 - Shuttle Bus: To reach another town outside of southern Bali, e.g. Ubud, buy a ticket at a travel agency for a shuttle bus.
 The main operator, Perama, provides services all over Bali from its office on Jalan Legian street in Kuta, only 300m around the corner.